The Financial Guide to Adulting: Real Money Advice From Older Generations

 Investing can be an intimidating topic to broach.
 After all, it’s rarely, if ever, taught in school, and on the surface it looks complicated and expensive — something better suited for rich, old people.
 But even if you only have $10 to set aside each month, it has the potential to completely change your finances, given enough time.

 “Understand compounding interest and take advantage of it — the earlier the better!
 Invest in the stock market in simple and basic ways, such as buying low-cost index funds.
 Use something like Wealthfront if you’re intimidated by how to get started, or go open an account with Vanguard or Schwab and buy basic index funds like VTI or SCHB,” said Maggie Tucker and Mike O’Leary, co-hosts of the personal finance podcast friends on FIRE and self-proclaimed “old people” (although, at 38 and 41, I’d have to disagree).

-If you have the means, Tucker and O’Leary also recommend maxing out your 401(k) to the annual limit of $19,500 and soon as you’re able to.
+If you have the means, Tucker and O’Leary also recommend maxing out your 401(k) to the annual limit of $20,500 as soon as you’re able to.

 If you’re a beginning investor, check out these resources to learn more: